phrinj/claude-privacy-cleaner/README.md

 ---

-*Made by someone who believes software should just work* 🚗 (your local uber driver with a tablet taped to his dash, but hey, I'm just "vibe" coding)
+*Made by someone who believes software should just work* 🚗 (your local uber driver with a tablet taped to his dash)